 The key is communication: Talk to your host family when you’re not feeling good, or if you’re having a problem.

 At some point my socializing batteries were just empty.
 It can be hard to not have as much time for yourself to fill up your batteries again, but now that we’re back home I still wouldn’t wanna change a thing about it!

-Highs and lows are completely normal and still I am so thankful for all the experiences we had, even the bad ones, because they make us learn and they help us to find ourselves just as much as the good ones.
+Highs and lows are completely normal during a vacation with your host family and still I am so thankful for all the experiences we had, even the bad ones, because they make us learn and they help us to find ourselves just as much as the good ones.